maren-ha/scVI.jl/README.md

 ## Docs

-Currently under development.

-Locally, you can run `julia make.jl` inside the `docs` subfolder of the `scVI` folder.
+Only available locally as of now: You can run `julia make.jl` inside the `docs` subfolder of the `scVI` folder.
 Then, you can access the current version of the documentation in the HTML file at `docs/build/index.html`.

-Hosting on Github with GithubActions/TravisCI is planned, but not implemented yet.
+Hosting on Github with GithubActions/TravisCI is currently work on progress.

 ## TODO